Entering the Competition

 How to Enter

-Students who meet published program entry/participation requirements* enter NMSC competitions by taking the Preliminary SAT/National Merit Scholarship Qualifying Test (PSAT/NMSQT®) at the specified time in the high school program, usually as juniors.
-Each year's PSAT/NMSQT is the qualifying test designated for entry to a particular year's competitions.
-For example, the 2013 PSAT/NMSQT was the qualifying test for entry to competitions for scholarships to be awarded in 2015.
+Students who meet published program entry and participation requirements* enter NMSC competitions by taking the Preliminary SAT/National Merit Scholarship Qualifying Test (PSAT/NMSQT®) at the specified time in the high school program, usually as juniors.
+Each year's PSAT/NMSQT is the qualifying test designated for entry to a particular year's competition.
+For example, the 2014 PSAT/NMSQT is the qualifying test for entry to the competition for scholarships to be awarded in 2016.

 Registration for the test is by high school rather than individual student.
 Interested students should see their counselor at the beginning of the school year to make arrangements to take the PSAT/NMSQT at the school in October.

 As cosponsor of the test, NMSC receives all PSAT/NMSQT scores and certain information students provide on their answer sheets.
 The Score Report Plus shows the student's Selection Index score (critical reading + mathematics + writing skills scores) and whether the student meets NMSC program entry requirements.
 An asterisk (*) next to the Selection Index means the student's scores will not be used for entry.
 The Selection Index scores of students who meet entry requirements are used to designate high scorers to receive recognition.
 NMSC identifies Semifinalists and sends scholarship application materials to them through their high schools.
 Students who qualify as Semifinalists in the National Merit® Scholarship Program and meet academic and other standards to advance to the Finalist level will compete for scholarships. back to top